 Snow and Ice Response Plan

 The top priority is the primary routes that access I-90, schools and the Town Center.
 This includes arterials such as Island Crest Way, Gallagher Hill Road, East Mercer Way, West Mercer Way, North Mercer Way, Mercerwood Drive, SE 40th Street, SE 68th Street, 70th Ave SE, and 72nd Ave SE.
-In addition to plowing and sanding, Maintenance crews also apply liquid deicer to other arterials located on steep hills and major intersections.
+In addition to plowing and sanding, crews also apply liquid deicer to other arterials located on steep hills and major intersections.

 When arterials are safe to travel, crews begin working next on residential streets.
 Crews also respond to snow and ice situations at the request of Mercer Island Police.
 Unfortunately, the City does not have the personnel or equipment to clear residential neighborhoods until the main arterials are clear and passable.